MitchBrenner/logoless-app/README.md

 ### Future Updates

-- Allow users to save and store videos in app until ready to save to device
+- Allow users to save and store videos in the app until ready to save to the device
 - Let users choose where to blur or modify the blur
 - Blur multiple at once
 - Update UI